scholarslab/Geoloader/README.md

 #### CLI Application

-If you're using Geoloader as a command-line tool, provide custom connection parameters in `~/.geoloader.yaml`, and the values will automatically be merged into the default configuration at runtime:
+If you're using Geoloader as a command-line tool, provide custom settings in `~/.geoloader.yaml`, and the values will automatically be merged into the default configuration at runtime:

 ```yaml
 # ~/.geoloader.yaml